Home >

 - Stotras of Sri Rama

-Panguni Uthiram:
+Panguni Uthiram Panguni Uthiram:

-Panguni Uthiram is a South Indian festival day on which marriage ceremonies of many divine personages have taken place: Shiva - Parvati, Rama - Sita, Murugan - Deivanai etc. These marriage ceremonies are commemorated on many temples on this day.
+Panguni Uthiram is a South Indian festival day on which marriage ceremonies of many divine personages have taken place: Shiva - Parvati, Rama - Sita, Murugan - Deivanai etc. These marriage ceremonies are celebrated on many temples on this day.
 Panguni Uthiram falls on the day when the Uthiram nakshatra is in ascendancy on Poornima day in the Tamil month of Panguni.

 Refer to: